 This 3-in-1 paint from Dryzone is moisture resistant, reduces mould growth and it creates a surface that's warm to the touch

 If your bathroom walls are prone to mould growth and condensation then a specialist product like this Dryzone Anti Condensation paint is well worth a look.

-It uses advanced glass microsphere technology and boasts 3-in-1 credentials including an open-pore structure that makes it resistant to moisture and allows walls to breathe; it has a preservative surface effect that discourages mould and a thermal effect that creates a surface that's warmer to the touch - a nice bonus in a bathroom!
+It uses advanced glass microsphere technology and includes an open-pore structure that makes it resistant to moisture and allows walls to breathe; it has a preservative surface effect that discourages mould and a thermal effect that creates a surface that's warmer to the touch - a nice bonus in a bathroom!

 Great for sealing damp patches before painting

 Sizes available: 500ml, 1L | Finish: n/a | Drying time: 4 hours | Coverage (per litre): 5m2 | Recommended coats: 1